-This course is a continuation of the content learned in ASL I, using the same interactive class format and more advanced vocabulary.
-Additional aspects of deaf culture and issues are explored.
-Students are encouraged to use ASL outside of class through various projects and field trips.
-Grammatical concepts include time, money, age, and numbers.
+This course is a continuation of the content learned in ASL I, using the same interactive class format and more advanced vocabulary and grammar concepts.
+Additional aspects of Deaf culture and issues are explored.
+Students are encouraged to use ASL outside of class through various projects.
+ASL poetry, storytelling, and performance art are introduced.